1952R/2952R: Systems Transforming Systems

 Reading & References

-The seminar combines a scientific, practical component—exploring and building state-of-the-art systems—and technical writing component.
+The seminar combines two foci: a scientific, practical focus—exploring and building state-of-the-art systems—and technical-writing focus.

-There is no required textbook for the scientific part of the course.
+There is no required textbook for the scientific focus of the course.
 Instead, we will draw from a variety of sources—mostly papers in software systems, programming languages, and computer security.
-Most of the papers reviewed in class will be project-specific — that is, teams will review their own literature and present it to the class.
+Most of the papers reviewed in class will be project-specific—that is, teams will review their own literature and present it to the class.
 Examples of such papers include:

 Scientific & Technical Writing